AndreiLesi/aws-fintech-innovations/docs/architecture.md

 - **Serverless Architecture**: Pay only for what you use
 - **CloudFront Caching**: Reduces origin requests to S3
 - **Lambda Optimization**: Functions sized appropriately for their workload
 - **DynamoDB On-Demand**: Scales automatically without over-provisioning

+## Project Purpose

+This project was created to demonstrate proficiency in:

+1. Serverless architecture design
+2. AWS cloud services implementation
+3. Infrastructure as Code using Terraform
+4. Modern frontend development with React
+5. Secure authentication and authorization
+6. API design and implementation

+The application showcases best practices in cloud architecture, including scalability, security, and cost optimization.